Cililocwee/bytecrunch/README.md

 ## Contributing

 If you'd like to contribute to the React Firebase Blog Application, feel free to open an issue or submit a pull request.
-Please make sure to follow the project's code
+Please make sure to follow the project's code of conduct.

+## License

+This project is licensed under the MIT License.
+Feel free to use and modify this code for your own projects.